nkvenom/cloudev-audionotes-final/README.md

 # Note items

-The application should stores Note items, and each Note item contains the following fields:
+The application stores Note items, and each Note item contains the following fields:

 * `noteId` (string) - a unique id for an item
 * `userId` (string) - the id of the user that this note belongs to